naxxfish/nrod-funnel/README.md

 You need a config.js file that looks something like this:

 	var config = {
-	        "securityToken": "the security token they ask you to "display in your source code"", "stompHost": "datafeeds.networkrail.co.uk",
+	        "securityToken": "the security token they ask you to 'display in your source code'", "stompHost": "datafeeds.networkrail.co.uk",
 	        "stompPort": 61618,
 	        "tdChannel": "TD_ALL_SIG_AREA", // find which one you want to subscribe to here http://nrodwiki.rockshore.net/index.php/TD